wcossior/6.ScrollEfect/README.md

 # Scroll Effect

 This simple web project showcases a scroll effect using HTML, CSS, and JavaScript.
-As you scroll down the page, a column of 12 rectangles (or elements) positioned at the center of the page will gradually appear.
-Conversely, when scrolling up, the rectangles will fade out sequentially.
+As you scroll down the page, a column of 12 elements positioned at the center of the page will gradually appear.
+Conversely, when scrolling up, the elements will fade out sequentially.

 You can check it out: [HERE](https://wcossior.github.io/6.ScrollEfect/)